seleniumbase/SeleniumBase/README.md

 Here are some things you can do to setup a production environment for your testing:

 * You can setup a [Jenkins](https://jenkins.io/) build server for running tests at regular intervals.
-(Or you can use any build server you want.)

-* You can use [Selenium Grid](https://github.com/SeleniumHQ/selenium/wiki/Grid2) to scale your testing by distributing tests on several machines with parallel execution.
-To do this, just spin up some remote machines with WebDriver installed, then update the *.cfg file that lives with your tests on your build server to point there.
-When doing so, add the command line option to use that file like this: ``--config=[MY_CONFIG_FILE].cfg``).
-An example config file called selenium_server_config_example.cfg has been provided for you in the integrations/selenium_grid folder.
-The start-selenium-node.bat and start-selenium-server.sh files are for running your grid.
-In an example situation, your Selenium Grid server might live on a unix box and your Selenium Grid nodes might live on EC2 Windows virtual machines.
-When your build server runs a Selenium test, it would connect to your Selenium Grid to find out which Grid browser nodes are available to run that test.
-To simplify things, you can use [Browser Stack](https://www.browserstack.com/automate) as your entire Selenium Grid (and let them do all the fun work of maintaining the grid for you).

-* There are ways of running your tests from Jenkins without having to utilize a remote machine.
-One way is by using PhantomJS as your browser (it runs headlessly).
-Another way is by using Xvfb (another headless system).
-[There's a plugin for Xvfb in Jenkins](https://wiki.jenkins-ci.org/display/JENKINS/Xvfb+Plugin).
+Jenkins has many plugins available, such as [the Xvfb headless browser plugin](https://wiki.jenkins-ci.org/display/JENKINS/Xvfb+Plugin) for running tests on a machine with no GUI.
 If you have Xvfb running in the background, you can add ``--headless`` to your run command in order to utilize it.
-For information about the Xvfb plugin for Jenkins, [click here](http://qxf2.com/blog/xvfb-plugin-for-jenkins-selenium/).
-To see a real-world Jenkins example of headless browser automation in action, [check out the SeleniumBase Google Cloud ReadMe](https://github.com/seleniumbase/SeleniumBase/blob/master/integrations/google_cloud/ReadMe.md), which covers this topic with screenshots.
+For more info about the Xvfb plugin, [read this](http://qxf2.com/blog/xvfb-plugin-for-jenkins-selenium/).
+For a real-world Jenkins example of headless browser automation in action, check out [the SeleniumBase Google Cloud ReadMe](https://github.com/seleniumbase/SeleniumBase/blob/master/integrations/google_cloud/ReadMe.md).

+* You can use [the Selenium Grid](https://github.com/SeleniumHQ/selenium/wiki/Grid2) to scale your testing by distributing tests on several machines with parallel execution.
+To do this, check out the SeleniumBase [selenium_grid folder](https://github.com/seleniumbase/SeleniumBase/tree/master/integrations/selenium_grid), which should have everything you need.
+The [Selenium Grid ReadMe](https://github.com/seleniumbase/SeleniumBase/blob/master/integrations/selenium_grid/ReadMe.md) will help you get started.

 * If you're using the [SeleniumBase MySQL feature](https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/mysql_installation.md) to save results from tests running on a server machine, you can install [MySQL Workbench](http://dev.mysql.com/downloads/tools/workbench/) to help you read & write from your DB more easily.
 You'll also need to install the MySQL-Python connector.
 Depending on your system, you may have to install this a bit differently from the command below: